czarakas/local_climate_change_tool/data/files_for_testing/README.md

-This folder contains a smaller subset of data which is small enough to be uploaded to Github that can be used for testing.
+This folder will contain a smaller subset of climate model data (for testing purposes) which is small enough to be uploaded to Google Drive.
+It can be populated by downloading the files from Google Drive.
 Only testing modules will alter this folder.